iodepo/odis-arch/book/indexing/index.md

 * Chrome Headless: In cases where providers place the JSON-LD documents into the pages with Javascript, we need to render the page before reading and accessing the DOM.
 This is done using Chrome Headless
 * Graph database:  Gleaner extracts JSON-LD documents from resources.
 These JSON-LD documents are representations of the RDF data mode.
 To queries on them at scale, it easiest to load the triples into a compatible graph database.
 Sometimes we call this a triplestore.
-For OIH we use the [Blazgraph triplestore](https://github.com/blazegraph/database).
+For ODIS we use the [Blazgraph triplestore](https://github.com/blazegraph/database).
 * Router: If we wish to deploy this setup onto the net, we will route to route all the services through a single domain.
 To do this network routing we use [Traefik](https://traefik.io/).
 This router is not required for local use and alternative routers like [Caffdy](https://caddyserver.com/)